Ex-missionary gets 10 years for sex assault of Ugandan girl - NewsBreak

 Ex-missionary gets 10 years for sex assault of Ugandan girl

-A Georgia man has been sentenced to 10 years in prison after pleading guilty in February to sexually assaulting a girl while a missionary in Uganda.
+MACON, Ga. — A Georgia man has been sentenced to 10 years in prison afterpleading guilty in February to sexually assaulting a girl while a missionary in Uganda.

 U.S. District Judge Marc.
 T. Treadwell sentenced Eric Tuininga, 45, of Milledgeville last week.
 He was ordered to pay $20,000 in restitution and spend a lifetime on supervised release as a registered sex offender after getting out of prison.